 Answer: Universal education is the clinical strategy used to educate all patients on healthy and unhealthy relationships, and the health consequences of IPV.
 This approach differs from screening in that it advocates for all patients to be given information on the health impact of IPV, regardless of whether or not they disclose current or past experiences of violence, thus reaching more patients who may choose not to disclose for a variety of reasons, while also promoting prevention.
 Universal education should also be coupled with direct inquiry and an offer for a warm referral and available resources for IPV.
-Read more about our evidence-based clinical intervention here.
+Read more about our evidence-based clinical intervention.
+See our CUES intervention graphic as a visual reminder of the steps of the intervention, which can be posted in your staff break room.